palewire/first-news-app/docs/index.rst

     $ git commit -m "Created basic table"
     $ git push origin master

 Next we're going to create a unique "detail" page dedicated to each person.
-Start by opening up ``app.py`` and adding the URL that will help make this happen.
+Start by returning to ``app.py`` in your text editor and adding the URL that will help make this happen.

 .. code-block:: python
     :emphasize-lines: 16-18